Book of Resolutions: New Developments in Genetic Science

 a.
 We support the right of all persons to health care and health-care resources regardless of their genetic or medical conditions.

 c.
 We support human somatic gene therapies (recombinant DNA therapies that produce genetic changes in an individual that cannot be passed to offspring) that prevent or minimize disease and its effects.
 But we believe these therapies should be limited to the alleviation of suffering caused by disease.
-We urge that guidelines and government regulations be developed for the use of all somatic gene therapies.
+We are concerned by reports of deaths of patients in somatic-gene research programs and urge that strengthened guidelines and government regulations be developed for the use of all somatic gene therapies.
 We oppose human germ-line therapies (those that result in changes that can be passed to offspring) because of the possibility of unintended consequences and of abuse.
+We are concerned that both the US and the United Kingdom are considering approving the first experiments that would deliberately change the DNA of a human embryo.
 With current technology it is not possible to know if artificially introduced genes will have unexpected or delayed long-term effects not identifiable until the genes have been dispersed in the population.

 d.
 We call on all nations to ban human cloning (the intentional production of genetically identical or essentially identical human beings and human embryos), whether such cloning is funded privately or through government research.